 Place 2 ounces of shea butter, 1 ounce of beeswax, and 4 ounces of coconut carrier oil into the vat and place over a very low heat.
 Since you are only experimenting with small portions, a candle warmer might be safer than the low setting on your range.

 Step 2.
 Mixing the Balm

 Watch closely as the ingredients begin to melt and blend together.
-Stir occasionally and do not let come to a boil.
-If it reaches a boil, you burn the mixture and eliminate all those therapeutic ingredients.
+Stir occasionally and do not let them come to a boil.
+If it reaches a boil, burn the mixture and eliminate all those therapeutic ingredients.
 Once the solution has become a liquid, remove from the heat.

 Step 3.
 Adding Essential Oils

 This is when you have to work a little fast.
 The key here is adding the essential oils before the balm is allowed to solidify.
 Place a few drops of the rosemary and lavender oil in the balm, stir well.

 Once the oil has been added, immediately pour the balm into the storage tin and cover.